-- E. Employees will document that for those days in which they are working more than 7.5 hours, they have made an appropriate adjustment on a subsequent day.
+- D. Employees will identify the reason for the adjustment for those days where they are working outside their normal 7.5 hours per day. - E. Employees will document that for those days in which they are working more than 7.5 hours, they have made an appropriate adjustment on a subsequent day.
 Employees will do their best to work with their directors to assure that these adjustments are not made on days which will result in unnecessary work assignment shifts or undue hardship for their co-workers or to the Agency.
 Scheduled adjustments to offset time in excess of a 7.5-hour day should occur on days that are low volume or with limited commitments. - F. Employees will certify that they will not deviate from the schedule or work in excess to the schedule by signature without prior notification and approval.
 In addition, they will also certify they will not work in excess of budgeted hours without written approval of their director and the health officer.
 An employee cannot use paid time off to exceed their budgeted hours. - G. Once received, the director will provide written approval in a timely manner, but no later than 24 hours prior to the start of the adjustment. - H. Written requests and approvals can be submitted in paper form, fax or electronically, as the director prefers. - I. The director will keep documentation of adjusted work schedules as required by document retention policies. - J. Failure to submit adjusted work schedule forms and to comply with the adjusted policy and procedures will result in progressive disciplinary action. - 2.
 Compensation for Overtime.
 Hourly/Professional/Technical When the Agency's budget permits, or as otherwise required by law.
 Staff that work in excess of eighty (40) hours in a single week may be compensated at one and one-half their regular rate of pay for the time in excess of 40 hours.
 Staff may only work in excess of their budgeted schedule with prior division Director and Health Officer written approval.
 Paid time off is not considered as time-worked toward the calculation for overtime.
 Employees will only be compensated at time and a half only if they actually worked more than 40 hours in a week.